Caik/go-knights-travails/README.md

 ## About

-Knight's Travails is an application that proposes to solve the problem of finding the shortest path between two squares on a chessboard using only valid knight moves.
+Knight's Travails is an application that proposes to solve the problem of finding the shortest path between two squares on a chessboard using only valid knight/camel moves.

 The goal is to return the next moves to achieve the desired target square.

-The current version only consider that only one piece (knight) exists on the chessboard.
+The current version only consider that only one piece (knight or camel) exists on the chessboard.

 ##
 ---